Amyunimus/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── README.md          				<- The top-level README for developers using this project.
     ├── data
     │   ├── external       				<- Data from third party sources.
-    │   ├── interim        				<- Intermediate data that has been transformed.
+    │   ├── interim        				<- Intermediate data that has been transformed or modified.
-    │   ├── processed      				<- The final, canonical data sets for modeling.
+    │   ├── processed      				<- The final, canonical data sets for analyses.
     │   └── raw            				<- The original, immutable data dump.
     │
     ├── notebooks          				<- Jupyter notebooks.
 Naming convention is a number (for ordering), │                      	  			 the creator's initials, and a short `-` delimited description, e.g.
     │                      	  			 `1.0-jqp-initial-data-exploration`.
     │
-    ├── support            				<- Data dictionaries, manuals, and all other explanatory materials.
+    ├── support            				<- Data dictionaries, manuals, and all other explanatory materials, │                                    including debriefing etc. from experiment.
     │
     ├── reports            				<- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        				<- Generated graphics and figures to be used in reporting